bielids/minecraft-dynmap-to-rpgregions/README.md

 - You used polygons to create your markers/regions in Dynmap
 - Your minecraft server is running in a screen under the `mcs` name

+## To do

+- setup watchdog to watch for changes in dynmap's markers.yml and run script whenever a change occurs (unattended mode already implemented)
+- probably ought to use more classes
+- add logging

 ## Notes

 I wrote this for myself.
 If this breaks your server, that's on you.